Mont-Saint-Hilaire line: AMT service

 The Mont-Saint-Hilaire line was re-opened in 2000 (between Montreal Central Station and McMasterville) by the AMT as a measure to mitigate traffic congestion caused by roadwork.
 Train service was progressively increased to respond to rapidly growing demand.
 The line was extended to its current terminus at Mont-Saint-Hilaire in 2002.

 RTM/Exo service

 On June 1, 2017, the AMT was dissolved and replaced by two new governing bodies, the Autorité régionale de transport métropolitain (ARTM) and the Réseau de transport métropolitain (RTM).
 The RTM took over all former AMT services, including this line.

 In May 2018, the RTM rebranded itself as Exo, and rebranded each line with a number and updated colour.
 The Mont-Saint-Hilaire line became Exo 3, and its line colour was updated to a lighter pastel shade of violet.
+In 2023, the service was renumbered to line 13 in order to be unique within the Montreal rail network.

+Future proposals

+In 2019, civic organization Trajectoire Québec proposed several improvements to the Mont-Saint-Hilaire line, which has seen little service changes since the early-2000s.
+Among such proposals are increasing the frequency of trains to accommodate passengers transferring from South Shore bus services that would no longer directly run to Downtown Montreal following the opening of the Réseau express métropolitain, relocating the Saint-Bruno station closer to residential neighbourhoods and potentially extending passenger service to Saint-Hyacinthe.

 List of stations

 The following stations are on the Mont-Saint-Hilaire line:

 The commuter line operates over the following Canadian National subdivision: